 Mini-Fit In Action

-Yesterday we were at the park with about 12 other moms with their kids.
+One day when Brayden was four, we were at the park with about 12 other moms with their kids.
 Brayden went running off with a friend while carrying his drink.
 I like the drinks to stay on the blanket so they don’t get lost in the oblivion of the park.
 I called after him to leave his drink with me.

 He wanted to take it with him.
 I told him no, he needed to leave it with me.
 He started to insist upon taking it when I gave him my mommy-look and he brought back.
 This isn’t a shining example in first time obedience by Brayden, but is an example of me sticking to my rules even with lots of moms watching.

 It is a risk to insist upon obedience in front of people.
 If your child refuses, you know you will look really bad.
 You know there will be some understanding mothers, but you also know there will be mothers who start to think about all the things you are doing wrong.